Spirals-Team/docker-machine-driver-g5k/README.md

 * `--g5k-resource-properties` : Resource selection with OAR properties (SQL format)
 * `--g5k-use-job-reservation` : Job ID to use (need to be an already existing job ID)
 * `--g5k-host-to-provision` : Host to provision (host need to be already deployed)
-* `--g5k-skip-vpn-checks` : Skip the VPN client connection and DNS configuration checks (for particular use case only, you should not enable this flag in normal use)
+* `--g5k-skip-vpn-checks` : Skip the VPN client connection and DNS configuration checks **(don't use this flag)**
-* `--g5k-reuse-ref-environment` : Reuse the Grid'5000 reference environment instead of re-deploying the node (it saves a lot of time)
+* `--g5k-reuse-ref-environment` : Reuse the Grid'5000 reference environment instead of re-deploying the node
+* `--g5k-job-queue` : Specify the job queue (default or production only, besteffort is NOT supported)

 #### Flags usage
 |             Option             |          Environment         |     Default value     |
 |--------------------------------|------------------------------|-----------------------|